octohost/www/public/data-stores.md

 4. LINK\_SERVICE - To [link to a container with a running data store](https://docs.docker.io/en/latest/use/working_with_links_names/), this comment tells octohost to link to a container named 'currentgitreponame\_servicename'.
 If you were using Redis, and your git repo was called 'awesomewebsite', it would look for 'awesomewebsite\_redis' with the alias 'redis'.
 5. MOUNT\_FROM\_HOST - Mount data from the host filesystem into the container filesystem.

-NOTE: If you your service container is named differently you can specify the name:
+NOTE: If your service container is named differently you can specify the name:

 `# LINK_SERVICE redis container_name_goes_here`